 Less than a month after the D.C.
 Circuit’s opinion, CDC issued an order terminating the expulsion policy as unnecessary and concluding that “less restrictive means are available to avert the public health risks” associated with COVID-19.
 However, the termination order was preliminarily enjoined on May 20, 2022, in separate litigation brought by Louisiana and other states, on the ground that CDC had improperly failed to conduct notice-and-comment rulemaking before rescinding the policy.
 The government appealed.

-UPDATE: On November 15, 2022, the district court ruled that the Title 42 process was arbitrary and capricious, for four reasons.
-First, the CDC had failed, without explanation, to follow its usual practice of choosing the least restrictive manner of accomplishing its public health goals.
-Second, the CDC had failed to consider, as it was required to do, the harm its policy would impose upon migrants.
-Third, the CDC had failed to consider, as it was required to do, alternative measures that might have accomplished its goals, for example, testing, vaccinations, and outdoor processing.
-And fourth, the CDC lacked evidence that the Title 42 policy would be efficacious in preventing the spread of Covid-19, especially in light of the fact that it applied to only one-tenth of one percent of the people crossing the land border from Mexico.
-The court therefore vacated the policy and enjoined its application to members of the plaintiff class.
-The court agreed to delay the effectiveness of its order through December 21, in order to give the government time to prepare for the transition, including moving additional resources to the border.
-At this time, it is not known whether the government will appeal.
+Meanwhile, in August 2022, back in the district court in our case, we filed a motion for partial summary judgment, asking the district court to rule that the policy is arbitrary and capricious and to order the government to stop enforcing it.
+The court granted our motion on November 15, 2022.
+It held that the Title 42 process was arbitrary and capricious because the CDC had failed to consider, as it was required to do, the harm its policy would impose upon migrants and measures that might have accomplished the CDC’s health goals (such as testing, vaccinations, and outdoor processing).
+Additionally, the CDC lacked evidence that the Title 42 policy would be effective in preventing the spread of Covid-19, especially in light of the fact that it applied to only one-tenth of one percent of the people crossing the land border from Mexico.
+The court therefore vacated the policy and enjoined its application to the plaintiff class.
+The court agreed to delay the effectiveness of its order through December 21, in order to give the government time to prepare for the transition.